 Our goal is to make membership in Social Enterprise Alliance both indispensable and accessible to anyone who self-identifies with the field.
 SEA members receive value in four ways:

 Direct Value — We provide tools, knowledge, visibility and networks that help social enterprises do their work better.
 For example, our online Knowledge Center features over 2,000 searchable research papers, business plans, tools and templates.
 Our national Summits typically offer 30 skill-building workshops.
 Our newsletter and social networks spread news and information to over 22,000 subscribers, fans and followers.
 Our staff provides “high touch” service to members searching for resources and information.

 Collective Value — A rising tide raises all ships.
 We raise the tide through our public policy, awareness building, data aggregation and storytelling work.
-For example, we work on a national as well as a state and local policy agenda that is described in more detail in Question 3.
+For example, we work on a national as well as a state and local policy agenda.
 We are a key partner in the Great Social Enterprise Census which seeks to measure the size of the social enterprise sector in the United States.
 We were a key player in turning back salesforce.com’s efforts to privatize the term “social enterprise” by trademarking it.

 Connective Value — SEA members expand their communities and networks both locally and nationally.
 Our annual Summit in 2014 focuses specifically on connecting our members to one another and will include valuable intentional networking activities.
 Throughout the year members have access to our online social media communities and virtual webinars, and we often connect members directly to other members with similar interests.
 Chapters also offer an ongoing network-building opportunity for our members.